LEATHER CARE FAQs

-A: Yes we provide many training courses, we are approved by the IMI (Insitute Of Motoring) so this is the best course in the industry fully backed by LRC
+A: Yes we provide many training courses, we are certificated by the IMI (Institute Of Motoring) so this is the best course in the industry fully backed and approved by LRC

 Q: I’ve been told not to protect my modern leather is that correct?

 A: No this isn’t correct, all leather requires protection, even more than old leather, as modern leather has such a thin coating of clear coat and paint it can sometimes within month rub off, so it’s always best to protect that surface to avoid wear taking place and dirt damaging the leather surface.
 You can purchase many different types of protectors for leather from our site, this spray protector stops stained dirt build up and you can easily use a damp cloth after application to wipe over your leather.

 Q: Do you provide a colour matching service for leather dyes?